How to Pick a Good Horse

 Start by accessing detailed race reports from databases like Brisnet or Equibase.
 These platforms provide comprehensive stats, including race results, speed ratings, and class analysis.
 For jockeys, consider their win rates, place finishes, and showings over various periods, which you can find in tailored reports from sources like Thoroughbred Analytics.

 Track conditions significantly influence a horse’s performance; different surfaces affect speed and stamina.
-Previous horse racing results offer a performance baseline, indicating a horse’s ability to handle various track states.
+Previous horse racing betting results offer a performance baseline, indicating a horse’s ability to handle various track states.
 Analyzing these factors is essential for predicting outcomes and making informed betting decisions.

 Observe the Horses